 2. How many recertification hours can I earn through the Educators in Industry courses (EIC)?

 For each of the courses that you successfully complete, you can earn 3 semester-hours of credit towards recertification.
 All EIC courses are approved for the six requirements for initial certification.
 It is the responsibility of each attendee to make sure that earning recertification credits by taking an EIC course is appropriate and approved for his or her personal professional development plan.

 3. How do I register for the course?

 If any of the qualifying teachers want to take the course, please select the option on the registration materials.
 Once registered for both the Summit and the course, the teacher should receive an e-mail with course materials.
 Please bring your course work to the Summit and be prepared to attend the sessions and take notes pertaining to each session as outlined in the course work.
 EIC participants must attend the EIC seminar on Sunday afternoon and a debriefing held on the last morning of the Summit (see Summit Program for details).

 4. What constitutes the coursework?

-In addition to the concurrent sessions that you choose to attend, you will be required to attend several specific sessions during the Summit, including meetings at the conference on Sunday and Wednesday.
-You will have additional follow-up assignments to be completed by Friday, November 3, 2017.
+In addition to the concurrent sessions that you choose to attend, you will be required to attend several specific sessions during the Summit, including meetings at the conference on Monday through Thursday.
+You will have additional follow-up assignments to be completed by Friday, November 2, 2018.
 Late course work will not be accepted.
-Details about specific course requirements will be shared at the required EIC seminar on Sunday at the Summit.
+Details about specific course requirements will be shared at the required EII seminar on Monday at the Summit.